-Words nearby colony
+Words nearby Colonies

 Cricket is a sport enjoyed by hundreds of millions around the globe, mainly in former British colonies.

 Dr. John Morgan, perhaps the best-trained physician in the colonies, was then the leader.

 The laws carried over to the American colonies, and would ultimately go on the books in 40 U.S. states.Are You Legally Responsible for Your Elderly Parents?|Keli Goff|April 26, 2014|DAILY BEAST

 It remains the receptive petri dish to any and all sorts of colonies of humanity that finally managed to find one another.Five Subreddits You May Have Missed, and Probably Still Should Give a Miss|Kelly Williams Brown|April 5, 2014|DAILY BEAST

 Leave it to one of America's oldest artist colonies to put a uniquely creative spin on this nautical holiday tradition.